apache/calcite-avatica/site/_docs/howto.md

 The old releases will remain available in the
 [release archive](http://archive.apache.org/dist/calcite/).

+Merge the release branch back to master and push it:

+{% highlight bash %}
+git checkout master
+git merge branch-X.Y --ff-only git push origin master
+{% endhighlight %}

+### Publishing a release using docker:
+This assumes that a rc release was tagged and pushed to the git repository.

+{% highlight bash %}
+docker-compose run promote-release
+{% endhighlight %}

+## Add release notes and announce the release
 Add a release note by copying [site/_posts/2016-11-01-release-1.9.0.md]({{ site.sourceRoot }}/site/_posts/2016-11-01-release-1.9.0.md),
 generate the javadoc and copy to `site/target/avatica/apidocs`